 Sure, good manners and chivalry will never go out of style—but that doesn’t mean we need to subscribe to the same dating rules our parents did.
 The dating world revolves around making the right proactive choices — and this means that if you’re ready for a monogamous relationship, you have to be clear about your goals, both to yourself and prospective partners.
 Dating rules that are unwritten but still widely used:

-- Finding a partner is a project and requires time and energy.
+- Finding a perfect match is a project and requires time and energy.
 If what you want is a long-term relationship, approach it with your goals in mind.
 Start out by knowing that you are in control of the process.

 - If you’re looking online, do your profile with a friend — this will help you lighten up.
 Be funny, short and concise, and don’t sound too cutesy.
 A photo that shows you actively pursuing an interest is good because it offers information without being wordy.